suhaspsr/MLE-Azure-Capstone/README.md

 ## Model Deployment

-As the XGBoost Classifier AutoML model was the best performing model.
-I proceeded to deploy this model in Azure.
+As the AutoML classification model out performed tunned Logistical Regression model, I proceeded to deploy this model in Azure.
 I obtained the scoring script from the best run as well as used the current environment settings for the deployment.

 I used the code below to deploy the model: